Uplift Universe: Setting

 Humanity and its clients are collectively known as EarthClan, with a government known as the Terragens Council.
-Hierarchy exists within the different sentient species on earth, though they are all cooperative Humanity in the Uplift universe is not a dominant nor a technologically advanced species - it is centuries, even millennia, behind the great galactic powers and has several enemies capable of exterminating it entirely.
-While there is cooperation between humans and different alien races, there is also cooperation between humans and their "client" (uplifted animal) races, to the point in that they cooperatively crew spaceships.
+Hierarchy exists within the different sentient species on earth, though they are all cooperative.
+Humanity in the Uplift universe is not a dominant nor a technologically advanced species - it is centuries, even millennia, behind the great galactic powers and has several enemies capable of exterminating it entirely.
+While there is cooperation between humans and different alien races, there is also cooperation between humans and their "client" (uplifted animal) races, to the point that they cooperatively crew spaceships.

 The civilization of the Five Galaxies has several "Institutes", which are bureaucracies that specify how species deal with each other and the uplift process.
 One of the most significant of these is the Library Institute, the repository of all knowledge.
 Humanity prides itself on using the Library as little as possible.
 For instance, instead of drawing upon the highly refined starship designs available in the Library, humanity tends to develop its own (generally vastly inferior) vessels.
 Humans feel that this is a way to exercise their own independence and creativity, and it occasionally allows them to find solutions to problems which have in fact surprised more powerful races.

 The Institute of Migration determines what planets can be colonized and under what environmental restrictions, primarily to ensure that suitable races can still evolve for later uplift.
 The institute also ensures the separation of the hydrogen-breathing and oxygen-breathing orders of sapient life.
 Other intergalactic institutes regulate the uplift of sapient species, navigation, warfare, etc. Bureaucrats are recruited from all races but are expected to put the interests of their bureau before that of their race and maintain strict neutrality; however, this does not always happen.

 The civilization of the Five Galaxies is made up solely of oxygen-breathing species.
 This civilization is aware of, but by tradition rarely if ever interacts with, the other orders of sapient life, which include those which are hydrogen-breathing, transcendent, mechanical, memetic, and quantum.
 There is also a special designation for hypothetical orders of life which could also exist but have not been discovered.